Anaritus/test-repo/README.md

 # test-repo

-This line should be commited by other user
+This line should be commited by other user.

+It is not, but this one is?